PrimalNinja/cyborgzoscii-u/README.md

 ## HTTP Noise Generator

 The puropse of the HTTP Noise Generator is to fetch URLs that are part of a ZOSCII MQ queue that is monitored and fetch them round robin style.
-Your IP address is not hidden, the intent is to give the the ability to plausibly deny you consiously visited a website or URL.
+Your IP address is not hidden, the intent is to give you the ability to plausibly deny you consiously visited a website or URL.
 Nothing is stored, cached or logged.

 HTTP Noise Generator